cdoelling/century-list/books.md

 30. The 4 Hour Chef by Tim Ferris
 31. The Fountain Head by Ayn Rand
 32. Atlas Shrugged by Ayn Rand
-33. How to Win Friends and Influence Peopl by Dale Carnigie
+33. How to Win Friends and Influence People by Dale Carnegie
 34. Thinking Fast and Slow by Daniel Kahneman
-35. Moonwalking with Einstien by Joshua Foer
+35. Moonwalking with Einstein by Joshua Foer
 36. The Girl with the Dragon Tattoo by Stieg Larson
 37. Glimmer by Warren Berger
 38. Little Bets by Peter Sims